Agrostis stolonifera: Distribution

 A. stolonifera is native to Eurasia and North Africa (Algeria, Morocco and Tunisia).
 It is possible that it may also be native to northern parts of North America, and in any case it has been widely introduced and naturalised on that continent and in many other places.

 In New Zealand, Agrostis stolonifera naturalised in 1878, and is widespread throughout both main islands, as well as Chatham Islands, Auckland Islands, and Campbell Island.
 As a weed of wetland areas, it competes with the Threatened - Nationally Vulnerable Lachnagrostis tenuis, and the At Risk - Declining Amphibromus fluitans.

 Habitat

 It can be found growing in a variety of habitats including woodlands, grasslands and meadows, wetlands, riparian zones, and as a pioneer species on disturbed sites.

 In New Zealand, A. stolonifera is recognised as a Facultative Wetland plant, meaning that it is usually associated with wetlands and aquatic habitats.
 It can exist up to 2500 ft.

 Cultivation

 It is the most commonly used species of Agrostis.

 It is used for turf in gardens and landscapes, particularly on golf courses.
-Many of the putting greens as well as an increasing number of fairways in the northern USA are creeping bentgrass.
+Many of the putting greens as well as an increasing number of fairways in the northern United States are creeping bentgrass.